jackwadden/ANMLZoo/RandomForest/README.md

 <img src="https://raw.githubusercontent.com/jeffudall/ANMLZooCopy/master/RandomForest/images/combined_features.jpg" width="816" height="274" alt="Combined features automata">
 </p>
 <p align="center">
-<b>Figure 6</b> - The  <b>[1]</b>
+<b>Figure 6</b> - Decision tree paths represented as single cycles using STEs of the AP.
+The cycle that would report on finding the feature vector from Figure 1 is highlighted.<b>[1]</b>
 </p>

 ### Execution Pipeline

-First a feature vector values are turned into 8-bit label values and added to a lavel vector.
+First a feature vector values are turned into 8-bit label values and added to a label vector.
 Next the AP processes these vectors in parallel to identify tree classifications.
 <p align="center">
 <img src="https://raw.githubusercontent.com/jeffudall/ANMLZooCopy/master/RandomForest/images/execution_pipeline.jpg" width="711" height="578" alt="Execution pipeline">
 </p>
 <p align="center">
 <b>Figure 7</b> - The  <b>[1]</b>
 </p>
-Currently the final voting stage, of combining the classifications from all trees, must be done on a CPU.
+Currently the final voting stage of the Random Foreset algorithm, combining the classes from all trees, must be done on a CPU.
+This is a simple average of the reported classes.